zq99/titanic-dataset-analysis-sql-server/README.md

-# Titanic dataset exploratory analysis using SQL Server
+# Titanic dataset analysis using SQL Server

 This is a repository for the queries I have been using to explore the Titanic dataset from Kaggle using SQL Server.